 What to do about it?

-You think of going to HR?
+Do you think of going to HR?
 Think again.
-Human Resources has no power or clout to make senior management stop, as without the laws, they’re not mandated to make policies, and without the mandate, they don’t know what to do.
+Human Resources has no power or clout to make senior management stop, as, without the laws, they’re not mandated to make policies, and without the mandate, they don’t know what to do.
 I have described in detail the issues with HR here.

-As to numbers 5-7, these can be taken as criminal offences and if well proven will lead to immediate dismissal of the offender.
+As to numbers 5-7, these can be taken as criminal offenses and if well-proven will lead to immediate dismissal of the offender.
 Again, in some cases, companies might protect themselves from the outside, in which case you better look for a suitable alternative.

 For all cases above, when the offender is the owner of the company, I think there will be every reason to leave there, although in situations 5-7 you will be able to file criminal charges as well.